 Your first step in learning about study abroad opportunities at DePaul is to visit the Global Engagement website.
 There are two types of study abroad programs:

-Study Abroad Programs
+DePaul Study Programs

 These are programs not sponsored or offered through DePaul.
 They are typically offered by other universities or by external agencies.
 Financial aid opportunities can be more limited for these programs, and additional financial aid paperwork is always required once academic approval is obtained.
-For complete information, please visit the IPO website

-Financial aid resources available for Study Abroad
+Financial Aid Resources Available for Study Abroad

 Graduate and Law students who are already receiving the maximums under the Direct Subsidized and Unsubsidized Loan program can often receive additional funding from the Federal Direct Grad Plus Loan.
-Private educational lenders also offer loans for study abroad educational expenses.
+See Federal Loans for more information.